KEITH COUNTY AREA DEVELOPMENT

 • Keith County hosts an annual county fair and rodeo, as well as annual festivals including Brule Arts in the Park, Brule Days, the Paxton Labor Day Celebration, Ogallala Indian Summer Rendezvous, and Kites and Castles at Lake McConaughy.

-• In addition to nine parks covering 50 acres with 10 ball fields (seven lighted), six tennis courts and four parks with playground equipment, recreational activities in Keith County include a bike path, Cornhusker Lanes Bowling Alley, the Goodall Recreation Center, the Prairie Theater, and the Kathleen Lute Public Library (new in 2020!).
+• In addition to nine parks covering 50 acres with 10 ball fields (seven lighted), six tennis courts and four parks with playground equipment, recreational activities in Keith County include a bike path, Cornhusker Lanes Bowling Alley, the Ogallala Goodall YMCA, the Prairie Theater, and the Kathleen Lute Public Library (new in 2020!).

-• Keith County has two golf courses: Crandall Creek Golf Club, an 18-hole course south of Ogallala, and Bayside Golf, a challenging 18-hole course at Lake McConaughy, which features a log cabin clubhouse and Lake views.
+• Keith County has two golf courses: Crandall Creek Golf Club, an 18-hole course south of Ogallala, and Bayside Golf Club, a challenging 18-hole course at Lake McConaughy, which features a log cabin clubhouse and Lake views.

-• There is a public outdoor swimming pool and an indoor pool in Ogallala at Goodall Recreation Center, as well as an outdoor pool in Paxton.
-A new, accessible splash pad recreation area will open in Ogallala in 2021.
+• There is a public outdoor swimming pool and an indoor pool in the Ogallala Goodall YMCA, as well as an outdoor pool in Paxton.
+A new, accessible splash pad recreation area opened in Ogallala in 2021.

 Picture